 Dr Amar Bose realised that in 1978 aboard a flight from Zurich to Boston.
 Since 1963, airlines had been delivering in-flight audio entertainment to passengers via pneumatic headphones—tubular headsets that looked like stethoscopes.
 In the late 1970s, however, they began swapping pneumatic headphones for electronic ones.
 When Dr Bose donned his first pair en route to Boston, he was both excited and disappointed.
 Electronic headphones could deliver superior sound to fliers, but aeroplane cabins were too noisy to hear it.

-More than four decades later, noise on aeroplanes is still a problem.
-In 2018, the online travel agency Agoda asked more than 10,000 global travellers what they found to be the most annoying travel habits—the top pet peeve is noisy passengers.
+Travel agency Agoda asked more than 10,000 global travellers what they found to be the most annoying travel habits—the top pet peeve is noisy passengers.

-Still, there are some conversations you shouldn’t tune out.
-When the pilot or a flight attendant is speaking, for example, you should take note.
-Doing so is easy with Bose Noise Cancelling Headphones 700, which have 11 levels of noise cancellation, including a “Conversation Mode” that you can use to pause noise cancellation when you need to.
-Likewise, QuietComfort 20 Acoustic Noise Cancelling headphones have an “Aware” mode that you can activate with the touch of a button in order to hear what’s happening around you.
+Still, there are some voices that you probably shouldn’t tune out.
+For example, when the pilot or a flight attendant is speaking, you should take note.
+That’s where having different levels of noise cancellation becomes such a handy feature.
+With Bose Noise Cancelling Headphones 700 and Bose QuietComfort® Earbuds, you have 11 different levels to choose from, including a Conversation Mode that you can use to pause noise cancellation when you need to.
+Likewise, QuietComfort® 20 Acoustic Noise Cancelling Headphones have an Aware Mode that you can activate with the touch of a button in order to hear what’s happening around you.